 Leave Palermo for a day of olive oil, Marsala wines and salt pools with your English-speaking driver and guide to Castelvetrano, known for its high-quality extra virgin olive oil.
-Visit the “Antica Tenuta Becchina” oil mill in the Valle del Belice, at the centre of 70 acres of orchards – about three thousand trees.
+Visit the “Antica Tenuta Becchina” oil mill in the Valle del Belice, at the center of 70 acres of orchards – about three thousand trees.
 Taste the “Becchina Green Oil”, an authentic extra virgin olive oil, and enjoy lunch in the gardens.

-Return to Palermo, on the coastal road from Trapani and Marsala, known for their century old salt-pans.
-On the “la via del sale” (the Salt Road) you will see the many Dutch-style windmills used to pump sea water and grind the salt.
+Return to Palermo, on the coastal road from Trapani and Marsala, known for their century-old salt pans.
+On the “la via del sale” (the Salt Road) you will see the many Dutch-style windmills used to pump seawater and grind the salt.
 Finish your day trip with a tasting of the traditional Marsala wine at the Florio winery before returning to Palermo.

-Mount Etna is the largest active volcano in Europe and is the centre of the reinvention of Sicilian wines.
+Mount Etna is the largest active volcano in Europe and is the center of the reinvention of Sicilian wines.
 Your driver will take you along the coastal road to the picturesque, historic town of Cefalu to explore it and enjoy a waterfront lunch.

 Your luxury accommodation for the next three nights is at Monaci delle Terre Nere , a boutique hotel and winery on the Eastern slopes of Etna.